msveshnikov/jira-clone-autocode/docs/sprint_plan.md

 # Sprint Plan

 ## Sprint Goal
-Improve core functionality and user experience of the JIRA  by implementing task ordering, fixing update issues, and enhancing task persistence.
+Implement core user authentication and enhance task management functionality to improve user experience and security.

-## Selected User Stories/Tasks (Prioritized)
+## Selected User Stories/Tasks

-1. **Implement backlog ordering functionality**
-   - Effort: 8 story points
-   - Priority: High

-2. **Fix task update functionality**
-   - Effort: 5 story points
-   - Priority: High

-3. **Implement persistent task status**
-   - Effort: 3 story points
-   - Priority: High
+### High Priority

-4. **Add comments functionality to tasks**
-   - Effort: 5 story points
-   - Priority: Medium
+1. Implement user authentication (8 points)
+   - Create login/signup pages
+   - Integrate with AuthContext
+   - Secure API endpoints

+2. Enhance drag-and-drop functionality (5 points)
+   - Implement for both Backlog and Sprint Board
-5. **Update task status when dragging in Sprint view**
+   - Update task status and order in real-time
-   - Effort: 5 story points
-   - Priority: Medium

-6. **Enhance TaskCard component with assignee functionality**
-   - Effort: 3 story points
-   - Priority: Medium

-7. **Implement due date functionality for tasks**
-   - Effort: 2 story points
+   - Persist changes to backend

+3. Implement search and filter capabilities (5 points)
+   - Add search bar for tasks
+   - Create filters for priority, status, and assignee

-   - Priority: Medium
+### Medium Priority
+4. Optimize mobile responsiveness (3 points)
+   - Adjust layouts for various screen sizes
+   - Implement touch-friendly interactions for mobile devices

+5. Implement task comments system (5 points)
+   - Allow users to add, edit, and delete comments
+   - Display comment history in TaskCard

+### Low Priority
+6. Add custom fields to tasks (3 points)
+   - Allow users to create and manage custom fields
+   - Update TaskCard to display custom fields

+7. Implement basic error handling and logging (2 points)
+   - Set up error boundaries in React
+   - Implement server-side error logging

+## Effort Estimation
+Total Story Points: 31

 ## Dependencies and Risks

-1. **Dependencies:**
-   - Task 5 (Update task status when dragging) depends on Task 3 (Implement persistent task status) being completed first.
-   - Task 6 and 7 (Enhance TaskCard) should be implemented after Task 2 (Fix task update functionality) to ensure proper integration.

-2. **Risks:**
+- User authentication (Task 1) is a prerequisite for the task comments system (Task 5)
-   - Implementing backlog ordering (Task 1) may require significant changes to the existing data structure and UI components.
+- Enhancing drag-and-drop functionality (Task 2) may require updates to the existing task management components
-   - Adding persistent storage (Task 3) might introduce performance issues if not implemented efficiently.
-   - Integration of new features (Tasks 4-7) with the existing codebase may uncover unforeseen compatibility issues.
+- Mobile responsiveness optimization (Task 4) should be considered throughout the implementation of other tasks
+- Adding custom fields (Task 6) may require database schema updates

 ## Definition of Done

-For this sprint, a task is considered Done when:

-1. The feature is implemented according to the task description.
+- All code is written, reviewed, and merged into the main branch
-2. Unit tests are written and passing for new functionality.
+- Unit tests are written and passing for new features
-3. The code has been reviewed by at least one other team member.
-4. The feature has been tested on multiple browsers (Chrome, Firefox, Safari).
+- Features are tested on multiple browsers and devices
-5. Any new UI components are responsive and match the existing design system.
-6. Documentation (comments, README) has been updated to reflect new features or changes.
+- Documentation is updated to reflect new features and changes
-7. The feature has been demo'd to and approved by the Product Owner.
-8. All acceptance criteria defined for the task have been met.
-9. The code has been merged into the main branch without conflicts.

-By completing these tasks, we aim to significantly improve the functionality and reliability of our JIRA , addressing the most critical issues and adding valuable features for our users.
+- All selected tasks meet the following criteria:
+  - Functionality works as specified
+  - Code follows project style guidelines
+  - No known bugs or regressions
+  - Performance impact is assessed and optimized if necessary
+- User authentication is secure and follows best practices
+- Mobile responsiveness is verified on various devices and screen sizes

+This sprint plan focuses on implementing core authentication functionality while also enhancing the user experience with improved task management features.
+The selected tasks balance security, functionality, and user interface improvements, setting a strong foundation for future development.